Texel sights & activities in our Texel travel guide

 That has to be in the suitcase

 - You will be walking a lot on your vacation on Texel.
-Therefore belong comfortable shoes get on the Case.
+Therefore belong comfortable shoes in the in your suitcase.

 - In the summer months you can relax on the beach.
 These Beach utensils you need for that.

 - A stiff breeze can blow at the sea all year round.
-A rain jacket anyway does a good job.
+A rain jacket does good service.

-- Use our Hiking checklist.
+- Forget yours backpack not.
+Use ours Hiking checklist.
 You can also use this to check what you need for a hike.

 The island of Texel Holland is a paradise for beach lovers and outdoor fans as well as a travel destination that offers great opportunities for those who are looking for peace and quiet, like to stroll through small villages and want to experience the island and its way of life intensively.
 Exciting Texel activities await you.
 In Texel you can experience the North Sea and discover sights on the North Sea coast that are typical of the region.